-This morning we were speaking about the initial and intermediate level motivations in the lam-rim process for self-development on the spiritual path.
+We were speaking about the initial and intermediate level motivations in the lam-rim process for self-development on the spiritual path.
 And we saw that on the initial scope, or with the initial scope, we are aiming for better rebirths.
-We want to avoid worst rebirths because we are really afraid of experiencing the sufferings of wore rebirths, and we see that there is a way to avoid that.
+We want to avoid worse rebirths because we are really afraid of experiencing the sufferings of worse rebirths, and we see that there is a way to avoid that.
 And so we put a safe direction in our life to try to get rid of, at least as much as possible at this stage, the causes for worse rebirths, which is our destructive behavior.

 In the process, what we are doing is affirming and strengthening the sense of a conventional “me” that actually takes responsibility for our own actions and the consequences of our actions.
 This is very important for a healthy development.
 But, as we open up our minds and our scope to think beyond just this lifetime to our next lifetimes, then we start to consider what would these future lifetimes be like, even if they were happier.
 We see that they would still be unsatisfactory, because they don’t last and we continue to go up and down, up and down.